 With postpartum depression, you may be feeling overwhelmed, have self-doubt, not feeling a bond with your baby, feel sad, guilty, frustrated, empty, disconnected, hopeless, not sleeping or eating, have thoughts of suicide.
 However, with postpartum anxiety, you often don’t have these dark and sad emotions come over you.
 Instead, you are bombarded with worry that something horrible will happen, and fear becomes the primary emotion controlling your mind.
 Here are some feelings you may have with postpartum anxiety.

 How to Identify Postpartum Anxiety

 1. Constant Worry

-You are constantly worried that something bad will happen.
+You are always worried that something terrible will happen.

 Your baby is napping longer than usual, “Is he breathing?”

 Your husband typically gets home at 5:00, and it’s 5:15, “Did he get in an accident?”

 These fleeting questions are normal.
 But with postpartum anxiety, these questions soon become detailed thought patterns.
 Your heart starts racing with every single worry, and your mind digs deeper into disturbing “what ifs” that could take your family away from you.